Near-global ocean simulation

 save("snapshot.png", fig)

-And now a movie:
+And now we make a movie:

 record(fig, "near_global_ocean_surface.mp4", 1:Nt, framerate = 8) do nn